Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 ## Updating the Application

-Thanks to the simplified setup, updating is now a breeze.

-### **Making Updates Easier (Passwordless `git pull`)**

-To avoid typing your GitHub credentials, set up an SSH key.
-This is a secure, one-time setup.
+The panel includes a one-click updater to fetch the latest version directly from your GitHub repository.

+### **Prerequisite: Configure SSH for Git**

+For the one-click updater to work reliably, your Orange Pi **must** be configured to use an SSH key for authenticating with GitHub.
+This prevents the update process from hanging or failing when it tries to pull code.
+Using an SSH key is secure and standard practice for automated server tasks.

+This is a **one-time setup**.

 **1. Generate an SSH Key on your Orange Pi:**
    ```bash